 Her second husband died in 1543, leaving Catherine well provided for.
 No issue resulted from either marriage.

-The Queen produced a number of written works, 'Prayers and Meditations' which was an anthology was published in November 1545, and recieved enthisiastic comments from the scholars of the day.
+The Queen produced several written works, 'Prayers and Meditations' which was an anthology was published in November 1545, and received enthusiastic comments from the scholars of the day.
 Her second book, 'The Lamentations of a Sinner,' discussing Christian behaviour, commented that married women 'learn of St. Paul to be obedient to their husbands'.

 As the king visibly declined, the Catholic and Protestant factions struggled to obtain power during the long minority reign which would inevitably follow.
 Attempts were made to bring about the demise of the Queen, who had strongly Protestant sympathies and was not reluctant to eagerly expound her religious beliefs to her husband.
 Catherine's enemies pounced and a Bill of Articles, outlining her supposed heresies, was drawn up.

 Catherine was forewarned of the danger and understandably terrified by the fate of her predecessors, threw herself on her husband's mercy.
 Henry accepted a highly flattering explanation from her.
 When her enemies came the next day to arrest her, Chancellor Wriothesley was set upon by the King.Prayer Book of Catherine Parr

 After the death of her formidable third husband on 28 January 1547, Catherine retired from court following the coronation of her stepson, Edward VI, on 31 January 1547, to her home at Old Manor in Chelsea.
 But six months after the death of King Henry VIII, Catherine was secretly married to Thomas, Baron Seymour of Sudeley and Lord High Admiral.
 Neither King Edward VI or his council were informed of the marriage for several months.